foxler2010/jump-the-volcano-3d/README.md

 # Troubleshooting

 First off, I can't give a lot of support if you are on Windows.
 I use Linux, and you should too, but I can live with it if you decide to continue using Windows for now.
-That being said, if you have problems that seem to pertain to the OS, you're goign to have to debug them yourself.
+That being said, if you have problems that seem to pertain to the OS, you're going to have to debug them yourself.
 Feel free to make a patch to fix it and please send it to me so I can make a pr of it.
-Just knough that I won't do anything about your problem.
+Just know that I won't do anything about your problem.

 Also, on Mac, I cannot give a ton of support, but I might ahve some suggestions to help.
 But that's only because Mac is based off of Unix, and I like Unix.
 I really don't know much else about it so don't expect much from me.
 Like with Windows, feel free to make a patch and send it me, just don't expect any official compatibility updates from me.